Hands-on Healthcare Education

 Because hands-on learning on actual patients or clients is not always an option, the Centre for Health Sciences offers a modern simulated learning environment that will allow you the opportunity to put theory into practice in a safe and controlled environment.

-The Simulation Centre boasts just over 21,000 square feet of high-tech simulation space that replicates a variety of home, hospital, and long-term care settings.
+The Simulation Centre offers over 23,000 square feet of high-tech simulation space that replicates a variety of home, clinic, hospital, and long-term care settings.
+The Simulation Centre will also provide you with access to innovative technology, a state-of–the–art facility and highly experienced faculty that will position you for success.

 Our facility includes: